caseykneale/PickingALanguage2020/README.md

 # What Options are Available in 2020?

 There are currently hundreds of programming languages in existence.
 Thankfully many of them can be rejected for any project that isn't for funsies without effort.
 For example, no one will ever use Hexagony(<https://esolangs.org/wiki/Hexagony>) in production.
 The human race is thankful for that.
 But - even after widdling down the choices there's still probably 50 or so that are feasible for most modern needs.
+Below are some categorized lists of languages to help ease a search.

 ## Procedural Programming Languages
 | Language | Imperitive | Object Oriented | Systems Programming|